 A masters is earned after students complete an undergraduate degree program.
 To obtain a masters, you usually need to complete 12 to 18 college courses that often involve completing comprehensive tests and/or a thesis.

 Obtaining a degree in human resource management is useful for those interested in leading and managing employees at a company or organization.
 This field of study offers students training in conflict management, creating ROIs, labor relations and building work teams, to name a few.

 Eleven universities largely operate in this city.
 For instance, the popular University of Sydney, University of New South Wales and Macquarie University are located here.

-Request Information Part time Master's Programs in Human Resource Management in Sydney in Australia 2018
+Request Information Part time Master's Programs in Human Resource Management in New South Wales in Australia 2019

 The Master of Human Resource Management (Extension) provides students with the in-depth knowledge and skills necessary to contribute at a senior level to their organisation's human resources and industrial relations functions. [+]

 The course is designed primarily for individuals who are currently employed, or show the potential for employment, at senior policy-making levels in the fields of human resource management, industrial relations, occupational health and affirmative action.
 The additional elective subject choices provide an opportunity to specialise more deeply in the human resource management discipline and to further enhance students' skills, professional practice, specialist knowledge and capabilities.

 The course aims to provide leading-edge conceptual and practical understandings of human resource management in complex and unfamiliar workplace situations in order to facilitate management decision-making.... [-]

 The Master of Human Resource Management focuses on developing expertise in contemporary human resource management issues.
 The course is for current and aspiring HR professionals who are seeking the in-depth knowledge and skills necessary to engage in decision-making at senior levels within an organisation. [+]